Boundary choices and one-loop complex gravitational path integral

-Focusing our attention next to one-loop corrected lapse action ${\cal A}(N_c)$, we explore its behaviour near the no-boundary saddles.
-It is seen that the quantum corrected lapse action has ultraviolet divergences.
-One divergence arises as one approaches the no-boundary saddles but is otherwise well-behaved at any other point.
-This is a log-divergence appearing when the initial size of the Universe approaches zero-size, a feature of the ``no-boundary'' Universe.
-Besides this, there are two more UV divergences: one arises due to an infinite summation over the modes of $h_{ij}$-field, while the other arises in a special case for the small final size of the Universe.
-Each of these UV divergences is systematically isolated in the case of a no-boundary Universe.
-UV-divergences are not alien to QFT studies of Einstein-Hilbert gravity, which is known to be perturbatively non-renormalizable.
-However, in the context of Lorentzian quantum cosmology, this has not been reported previously.
-Such divergence, although expected, still causes worry as the action is no longer finite.
-Our hope is that they may be more controlled in theories which are perturbatively renormalizable \cite{Stelle:1976gc, Salam:1978fd, Narain:2011gs, Narain:2016sgk} or in theories which are safely protected by the occurrence of non-trivial stable fixed point \cite{Buccio:2024hys}.
-In the current scenario, we overcome the divergence by adding counter-terms, thereby making the residual lapse action finite.
+UV-divergences are not alien to QFT studies of Einstein-Hilbert gravity, which is known to be perturbatively nonrenormalizable.
+However, in the context of path integral studies of Lorentzian quantum cosmology, this has not been reported previously.
+Such divergence, although expected, still causes worry as the lapse action is no longer finite.
+Our hope is that they may be more controlled in theories which are perturbatively renormalizable \cite{Stelle:1976gc, Salam:1978fd, Narain:2011gs, Narain:2016sgk} or in theories which are safely protected by the occurrence of nontrivial stable fixed point \cite{Buccio:2024hys}.
+In the current scenario, we overcome the divergences by adding suitable counterterms, thereby making the residual lapse action finite.
 The finite lapse action is then utilized to compute the transition amplitude via the usage of Picard-Lefschtez and the WKB methods.